survivejs/webpack-book/manuscript/developing/03_configuring_hmr.md

 WDS provides functionality beyond what was covered above.
 There are a couple of relevant fields that you should be aware of:

-* `devServer.contentBase` - Assuming you don't generate *index.html* dynamically like in this setup and rather prefer to maintain it yourself in a specific directory, you'll need to point WDS to it. `contentBase` accepts either a path (e.g., `'build'`) or an array of paths (e.g., `['build', 'images']`).
+* `devServer.contentBase` - Assuming you don't generate *index.html* dynamically like in this setup and rather prefer to maintain it yourself in a specific directory, you need to point WDS to it. `contentBase` accepts either a path (e.g., `'build'`) or an array of paths (e.g., `['build', 'images']`).
 The default for this value is the project root.
 * `devServer.proxy` - If you are using multiple servers, you have to proxy WDS to them.
 The proxy setting accepts an object of proxy mappings (e.g., `{ '/api': 'http://localhost:3000/api' }`) that allow WDS to resolve matching queries to another server.
 Proxy settings are disabled by default.
 * `devServer.headers` - If you want to attach custom headers to your requests, this is the place to do it.